Willie Edward Taylor Carver Jr.

 Carver is also the author of Tore All to Pieces, a fragmented novel about the lives of a fictional Appalachian community, published by the University Press of Kentucky in 2026.
 His creative writing has been published by Salvation South, Untelling Magazine, North Meridian Review, and in a variety of anthologies and books, including Trouble in Censorville (Disobedience Press), Had I a Dove (Red Hawk Publications), Discarded (Backwoods Literary Press), and Rural Education and Queer Identities (Routledge).

-Carver currently works at the University of KentuckyGatton College of Business and Economics as an academic advisor.
+Carver currently works at the University of Kentucky Gatton College of Business and Economics as an academic advisor.
 He contributes to MSNBC and Heinemann.

 In 2023, he was featured on Good Morning America 3, where he spoke about the need for stories that reflect students' experiences.